Real Estate Prices and Overview

 Notable & Unique: People

-S Homan Ave / W Ogden Ave neighborhood about it; they already know.
-22.3%
+that the S Homan Ave / W Ogden Ave neighborhood has more single mother

 In addition, of note, 65.3% of the children in this area

 live in poverty; an extraordinarily high percentage compared to other

 neighborhoods in the nation.
 In a nation where approximately one in

 four children grows up in poverty, this neighborhood stands out for

 the depth of the problem manifested here.